 Generic parenting programmes will be open to families of children with disabilities and a lot of parenting strategies discussed in those groups will be appropriate for the majority of families.

-However, there are some specific programmes for families of children with ADHD and ASD.
+However, there are some specific programmes for families of children with Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD).

-New pathways have been introduced for families of children with a diagnosis of ASD as well as families of children undergoing assessment for ADHD.
+Parenting support is available for families of children with a diagnosis of ASD as well as families of children undergoing assessment for ADHD.